Skip to content

 With major world events coming to our region over the next several years, such as the Olympics, now is the time to advocate for bold action to address the crisis.

-As local governments across LA County look to “go green,” they are increasingly turning to measures to shift buildings solely towards electrification.
+As local governments across LA County look to “go green,” they are increasingly turning to measures to shift existing buildings solely towards full electrification and carbon net neutrality.

 Simultaneously, California has committed to ban the sale of gas-powered vehicles by 2035, with cities around LA County looking to mandate electric vehicle (EV) infrastructure in our members’ parking lots.